Why You Should Create A Minimal Closet

 You’ll save space

 In addition to saving space, your closet will be much neater and organized.
 Clutter adds stress and anxiety to our lives.
-It’s hard to avoid mental disorder that when we have too much stuff hanging around, especially stuff we feel so-so about or are only holding onto for sentimental/emotional reasons.
+It’s hard to avoid mental disorder when we have too much stuff hanging around, especially stuff we feel so-so about or are only holding onto for emotional reasons.
 The reality is, if you’re not wearing it, it’s just clutter.
 It doesn’t matter how beautiful it is, what designer it’s made by, or how much you spent on it.
 If you are not getting use out of it, it’s excess.
-Fashion is meant to be worn, not owned.
+Clothes are meant to be worn, not owned.

 It will be easier to create outfits